1 Corinthians 14:34 – ‘Women should be silent in the churches’

 Kevin Giles (What the Bible Actually Teaches on Women) dismisses this interpretation as having no merit whatsoever.
 ‘It is just a guess’, he asserts.
 But Giles does not spend much time on this passage because (although he claims to want to tell us ‘what the Bible actually teaches on women’) he regards it as a non-Pauline interpolation (based on Philip Payne’s ‘compelling’ evidence).

 Against this interpretation is the fact that Paul does not actually state that the women/wives have been criticising their own husbands in public (a behaviour which, in any case, would have been universally viewed as outrageous).
-Moreover, it is not at all clear that Paul is restricting speak (e.g. questions) about prophetic utterances.
+Moreover, it is not at all clear that Paul is restricting speaking (e.g. questions) about prophetic utterances.

 Nevertheless, the context – which is about order in public worship in general, and about the weighing of prophetic speech in particular (v32f) – gives supports to this interpretation.